Battlerax/MTGRP/README.md

-## Disclaimer
+## Introduction

 Welcome to the Mafia City Roleplay development area.
-By accessing this area, you agree to the following:
- - You will never give the script or associated files to anybody who is not on the Mafia City Roleplay Non-Disclosure Agreement.
- - You will delete all development materials (script, databases, associated files, etc.) when you leave the Mafia City Roleplay development team.
- - You will notify the Lead Developer if you notice any security flaws, backdoors, or possible bugs.
+This is a public release of the Moving Target Gaming Roleplay script, originally purchased by Mafia City Roleplay that was oringally developed for Grand Theft Multiplayer..
+This script is meant to be used with RAGE Multiplayer (https://rage.mp/).

+##Important Contributors
+- Ahmad45123 (MTGRP Developer)
+- AlexanderNorton (MTGRP Developer)
+- Chenkers (MTGRP Developer)
+- Laheem (MTGRP Developer)
+- Carbowix / Captien (Mafia City Roleplay Developer)
+- Battlerax / Austin (Mafia City Roleplay Developer)

+You can view a full list of developers here: https://github.com/Battlerax/MTGRP/graphs/contributors

+##This release is covered by the MIT License agreement.